marcidy/exiting_arduino/docs/source/start_from_ide.rst

     2. Compilation
     3. Assembly
     4. Linking

+Note that the Pre-processing step here is not the same preprocessing that `arduino_builder` does.
+It's preprocessing related to C++.

 Let's look at the options passed to `avr-g++` and why, and note these steps in order.
 Oh look, even though we are compiling, one of the steps to compiling is compiling.
 It's more appropriate to think of "compiling a program" as a 4 step process, where one of those steps is "compile the code to assembly".